martinakolar/desktopNotifier/README.md

 ## Using the program
 ★ Double click on the ```notifier.exe``` file to activate the notifications

 ★ And that's it!
-You should be getting the notifications every 5 days now!
+You should be getting the notifications every 5 days :)

 ## Contact